dstlny/Coffe-Shack-Web-App/README.md

 - Languages used: PHP (OOP and Procedural), CSS, JS, JQuery, HTML, SQL.

 - **Oracle source code has been implemented.
 You can find this in the `coffee-shack-source-oracle` folder.**
-- The Oracle and MySQL implementation are identical.
-They are just using two different databases, one being EROS and the other being MySQL.
-Only real change is swapping around functions from MySQLi equivalents to OCI equivalents.
+- The Oracle and MySQL implementation are **No-Longer identical** --identical--.
+The Oracle version of this application adds more features than the original MySQL implementation.

+## New Features in Oracle Implementation:
+- More functions within the `myFunctions.php` class (mainly simple stuff.
+- Customer table selection
+- Order-completion notification for the user
+And crushes the following bugs:
+- Users being able to refresh and order more than once.
+- OrderID sometimes not being visibile to users.
+- Some interactions with Database not working 100% of the time (Oracle is rather... finnicky).

 Created: 21/11/2018 by Luke Elam (@dstlny)